-- You are free to follow your true soul path
+- You’re free to follow your true soul path

-- You can innovate and create to your heart’s desire
+- You’ll innovate and create to your heart’s utmost desire

-- You can connect with people who truly support and nourish you (your soul group)
+- You’ll connect with people who truly support and nourish you (your soul group)

-- You can experience tremendous mental, emotional, and spiritual growth
+- You’ll experience tremendous mental, emotional, and spiritual growth

-- You can become the person you are destined to be
+- You’ll become the person you are destined to be

-- You can make a real difference in the life of others
+- You’ll make a real difference in the life of others

 - You feel more ALIVE